elit0451/EIPatterns/README.md

 ---
 ## Software Implementation :keyboard:

-Our solution illustrates the implementation of at least :five: enterprise integration patterns.
+Our solution illustrates the implementation of at least :five: enterprise integration patterns:
+- `Messaging Gateway` - as a class to wrap messaging-specific method calls
+- `Correlation Identifier` - assigns the request a request ID that will be used to processes the reply ( by correlation Id - we know which request the reply is for)
+- `Point-To-Point` - RPC
+- `Publish-Subscribe Channel` - when sending notifications
+- `Message-Translator` - translate one data format into another
+- `Command Message`
+- Others

 The data processed by the application exists in two different formats - JSON and XML.

 </br>